 How to store Winch Straps in-between uses

 When it comes to storing winch straps one of the most important things to do is avoid locations that provide direct contact with the sun or moisture.
-Moisture that forms mold and UV Rays from direct sunlight can lead to damage to your straps if they are not stored properly making these straps needing to be replaced sooner.
+Moisture that forms mold and UV Rays from direct sunlight can damage your straps if they are not stored properly making these straps need to be replaced sooner.
 Some of the best ways to store these straps include putting them in a duffle bag or alternative dry bag that can be stored in the back of the semi-truck or a compartment on the trailer.

 Winch Straps vs Ratchet Straps

 One of the main reasons that Ratchet Straps are much less popular for the professional trucking industry for flatbeds is the cost to use ratchet straps vs the cheaper alternative winch straps.
 Winch straps do not use Ratchet Hardware that weighs over 7 lbs alone saving drivers and trucking fleet owners hundreds of dollars over time.